My new EP, Normal Doubt, is now available to buy on Bandcamp

 Learning piano is easier than learning guitar

 I’ve started to learn to play piano.
 I’ve been playing the guitar for years, and I’m pretty good at it, but the keyboard is way better for electronic music than trying to send MIDI from a guitar.
 Plus, there’s all that sweet stuff that you can’t do on a guitar, like playing basslines and melodies together, and the huge octave range.
+One thing that struck me is how much easier it is to get started on the piano.

 Test Post for Mastodon comments